aselshall/eds/README.md

 ## Generative AI Use

 Generative AI including large language models (LLMs) such as ChatGPT, Gimini, Claude, and DeepL should not be used in assignments and exams when indicated by the text "Generative AI Not Permitted".
 Otherwise, students must cite the used AI tool, and failing to do so will be considered academic dishonesty.
-Check FGCU Generative AI policy for more details.
+Check [FGCU generative AI policy](https://www.fgcu.edu/about/leadership/officeoftheprovost/generative-ai) for more details.

 ## Core Syllabus Policies